gentoomen/bhottu/README.md

 ```

 #### spew.py
-Records all message everyone has said ever and gives them back at random if someone asks for them.
+Records all messages everyone has said ever (into a table called `lines`) and gives them back at random if someone asks for them.

 ```
 # Public commands: